Best daily deals

 When Sony acquired Audeze in August 2023, the company claimed it was to advance the sound experience of its PlayStation products.
 Since then, however, Sony has not updated its gaming headset category.
 The Audeze Maxwell is the company’s latest offering.
 This headset features a platform-agnostic design, pleasing sound quality, and comprehensive connectivity options.
 Conversely, the Audeze LCD-GX is the company’s high-end headset.
 It owns passive, high-caliber planar-dynamic drivers and a detachable boom microphone to appease deep-pocketed audiophiles who want an all-in-one music and gaming device.

-There has been no mention from Sony about the Audeze Maxwell 2 so far.
+Sony has not mentioned the Audeze Maxwell 2 so far.
 Trusted industry leaks are also few and far between.
 Given the first iteration of Audeze Maxwell continues to sell out, fans may be forced to wait longer for an upgrade.

 Nevertheless, we can gauge an approximate launch date based on the company’s previous release pattern.
 For example, the original Audeze Maxwell came to shelves in 2022.
 This followed roughly four years after its now-discontinued predecessor, the Audeze Mobius ($279 at Amazon,) launched on November 27, 2018.
 If the company sticks to this schedule, we should not expect an upgrade to the Audeze Maxwell until 2026.
 However, the Audeze LCD-GX came to market just one year after the Audeze Mobius in 2019.
 This shows the company is capable of delivering quicker installments.
 Given that Audeze has not updated its gaming headset category in two years, optimists will hope for an imminent next-gen upgrade.
 Unfortunately, we will have to wait for an official announcement from Sony for concrete details.